drewmoseley/meta-variscite-imx/scripts/var_mk_yocto_sdcard/README.txt

 It is a good example for using the output of the Yocto build to create a bootable SD card, and use it to flash the target NAND flash/eMMC.

 Note:
-Before running this script you need to bitbake fsl-image-gui.
+Before running this script you need to bitbake fsl-image-multimedia.

 Usage: